Willimantic Renaissance Inc.

 The Willimantic Renaissance, Inc. board brings a vast array of skills to our project along with our commitment to the city.
 Our president is an experienced grassroots leader, our treasurer is the former Vice President-Controller of a local bank.
 We have volunteers with expertise and connections for entertainment, artists and crafters, as well as graphic arts and marketing skills.
 Members of the group have experience planning and executing similar events for other communities as well.

 We define the success of the project through several different areas.
 It is important that the community is enthusiastic, that entertainers and vendors find it worthy of participation, that merchants find it beneficial to business, and that it is capable of maintaining financial security.
-Attendance at the festivals as well as public surveys found that not only were people enthusiastic, but that we were meeting our mission in terms of exposure to diversity.
+Attendance at the festivals as well as public surveys found that not only were people enthusiastic but that we were meeting our mission in terms of exposure to diversity.
 We have an extensive list of entertainers expressing interest in performing.
 A survey of Main Street businesses has shown that the festival brought increased foot traffic and sales.
-This year we are working to form an alliance of storeowners and matching them with a marketing agency to develop a Main Street marketing campaign.

-In 2002, the first year of the festival, there were 3,000 – 6,000 attendees at each festival.
-In future years attendance has continued to grow and now averages over 8,000 attendees at each fest.
+By the end of 2002, the first year of the festival, there were 3,000 – 4,000 attendees at each festival.
+In future years attendance continued to grow and averaged over 8,000 attendees at each fest by 2010.
 Radio, newspaper ads and flyers promoted the festival and downtown Willimantic.
 The forty Main Street merchants saw increased shoppers.
-Hundreds of artisans, crafters, artists, and nonprofit organizations along with 700 performers have gained exposure.
-And over two hundred people have had the opportunity to volunteer services in support of the festival.
-The entire greater Windham community, if not all of eastern Connecticut benefits from a regional center for culture, arts and commerce, as well as a renewed appreciation and improved reputation for our historic mill towns.
+Hundreds of artisans, crafters, artists, and nonprofit organizations along with thousands of performers have gained exposure.
+And over 400 people have had the opportunity to volunteer services in support of the festival.
+The entire greater Windham community, if not all of eastern Connecticut benefits from a regional center for culture, arts and commerce, as well as a renewed appreciation of and improved reputation for our historic mill towns.